 Pretty in Pink

-Calling all girly girls: Pick varying shades of pink for a "monochrome" manicure you'll be showing off at every turn.
+Calling everyone who loves an especially joyful moment: Pick varying shades of pink for a "monochrome" manicure you'll be showing off at every turn.

 Embrace a chic pastel shade—like luxe lavender—knowing the pigmentation with a dip manicure will come out perfectly.

-As far as we're concerned, you can't go wrong with an eye-catching electric blue.
+As far as we're concerned, you can't go wrong with an eye-catching blue like this.